High-speed rail in the United States: Definitional issues

+Other entities within the federal government have adopted yet more definitions.
+In rail funding legislation, the United States Congress has variously defined high-speed rail as services that are "reasonably expected to reach sustained speeds of more than 125 miles per hour" (1998) or "reasonably expected to reach speeds of at least 110 miles per hour" (2008).
+The Federal Railroad Administration has eschewed speed-based definitions entirely, proffering that high-speed rail is any service "that is time-competitive with air and/or auto for travel markets in the approximate range of 100 to 500 miles".

-However, state-level departments of transportation and council of governments may also use different definitions for high-speed rail.
-For examples, the North Central Texas Council of Governments uses the definition of the speeds over 150 mph, and the Texas Department of Transportation and Oklahoma Department of Transportation use the speeds of 165 mph or more.
+State-level departments of transportation and council of governments may also use different definitions for high-speed rail.
+For examples, the North Central Texas Council of Governments uses the definition of speeds over 150 mph, and the Texas Department of Transportation and Oklahoma Department of Transportation use speeds of 165 mph or more.
 These agencies have a separate category for higher-speed rail which can be a wide range of speeds between 80 mph and 150 mph.

 History

-The development of the American rail network during the 19th century created structural impediments to the adoption of high-speed rail in the later half of the 20th that were not present in Europe and Asia.
+The development of the American rail network during the 19th century created structural impediments to the adoption of high-speed rail in the latter half of the 20th century that were not present in Europe and Asia.
 Freight on American railroads had to travel vastly longer distances, so railroads developed longer cars that could be joined into longer trains.
 In contrast to Europe, these freights traveled past very few older buildings that were at risk of structural damage from vibrations created by heavy passing trains.
 Even today, American freight cars and their contents may be as heavy as 286000 lb, while their European counterparts are limited to 190000 lb.

 With such long and heavy freights often sharing the same tracks as passenger trains, it was necessary to require that passenger cars be able to withstand the higher impact forces of a collision.
 Axial strength standards, first required for the mail cars where clerks worked sorting mail en route and later applied to passenger cars, require that an American passenger car be able to withstand 800000 lb-f applied to either end, as opposed to the 450000 lb-f European regulations mandate.
-This necessarily results in American passenger cars being heavier.
+This results in American passenger cars being heavier.